hughe/ariel/README.md

 OPTIONS:
-  -h, --host HOST         Host to bind to (default: 127.0.0.1) -p, --port PORT         Port to bind to (default: 5000) -c, --cli-program CMD   Optional CLI program to call when .mmd file changes -a, --cli-args ARGS     Arguments to pass to the CLI program (use quotes) -d, --debug             Enable debug mode
+  -h, --host HOST         Host to bind to (default: 127.0.0.1) -p, --port PORT         Port to bind to (default: 5000) -d, --debug             Enable debug mode
   --help                  Show help message
 ```